Tororo Cement Limited: History

 TCL was established in 1952 by the British colonial government to manufacture cement from the abundantly available limestone in the area around the town of Tororo in the Eastern Region.
 The company, then known as Uganda Cement Industries (UCI), was administered as a parastatal company under the umbrella of the Uganda Development Corporation.
 In 1995, the government of Uganda divested from UCI, which was then acquired by the present owners and re-branded as Tororo Cement Limited.

-Subsidiary company

-Mombasa Cement Limited in Mombasa, Kenya is a subsidiary of Tororo Cement Limited.

 Ownership

 The shares of stock of TCL are privately held.
 The detailed shareholding in the company is not publicly disclosed.